-Jade Elizabeth French is a writer, researcher and curatorial programmer born in Manchester and now based in East London.
+Jade Elizabeth French is a writer, researcher and curatorial programmer from Manchester.

 As the co-founder of the interdisciplinary arts project Decorating Dissidence she is currently exploring the ways modernist and contemporary craft practices intersect.
 This has led to a series of exhibitions, conferences and a special issue as well as an ongoing blog.

 She edited and produced the book Let’s Start A Pussy Riot (2013) with artist Emely Neu and Rough Trade Records, from which she has lectured internationally on the subject of feminism and DIY protest.

 As a writer, she focuses on the intersection between art, culture, tech and social issues and has been published in Times Literary Supplement, Wired, The Guardian Guide, CityMetric, amongst others.

 As a curatorial programmer, she has run many exhibitions and events – from performance art nights and groups shows to the talk series PEAKS – always with an emphasis on supporting emerging artists and creating ongoing collaborative dialogues.